Taxi (pinball): Layout

 The whirlpool skillshot was designed by Anghelo.
 This spinout mechanism counts the number of revolutions made by the ball, and is designed with a spring steel flap exit to land the ball in a kicker which knocks the ball to the left into the C-A-B rollovers, centrally located above three jet bumpers.
 The game includes two crossover ramps with wireform returns; an element of the airport design idea remains with these ramps representing departure and arrival lanes at an airport.
 Much of the rest of the playfield also shows roads.
-On the far left there is a patent-protected mechanism which had been used a year earlier on Big Guns; this catapults the ball up the left ramp.
+On the far left there is a patent-applied for mechanism which had been used a year earlier on Big Guns; this catapults the ball up the left ramp.
 In the area between the left ramp and the bumpers there is a saucer, and a round stand-up target.
 On the right side of the machine there is a short lane leading to a saucer which can hold the ball.
-There are two banks of three drop targets, one in the centre of the playfield below the bumpers, and the other on the far right.
+There are two banks of three drop targets, one in the center of the playfield below the bumpers, and the other on the far right.